JowoScript/JowoScript/README.md

 ## PT JowoScript Technology Indonesia products list :
 <div align="justify">
 <ol>
-	<li>JowoScript is The cross platform an front end programming language typing less, compile language, complex structure, small size and faster [file extension *.JOWO type JowoScript] (license must be purchased to activate)</li>
+	<li>JowoScript is The cross platform an front end programming language typing less, compile language, complex structure, small size and faster [file extension *.JOWO type JowoScript] (license must be purchased to activate all the features)</li>
-	<li>Jowo Kingdom Machine is The cross platform an backend programming language with new methods to advancing complex data scientists, advancing complex data processing, and advancing complex enterprise applications [file extension *.JKM type Jowo Kingdom Machine] (license must be purchased to activate)</li>
+	<li>Jowo Kingdom Machine is The cross platform an backend programming language with new methods to advancing complex data scientists, advancing complex data processing, and advancing complex enterprise applications [file extension *.JKM type Jowo Kingdom Machine] (license must be purchased to activate all the features)</li>
 	<li>Kingdom Studio is The cross platform an integrated development environment [file extension *.KSS type Kingdom Studio Solution] (license must be purchased)</li>
-	<li>Jowo Kingdom Server is The cross platform an server host (license must be purchased to activate)</li>
+	<li>Jowo Kingdom Server is The cross platform an server host (license must be purchased to activate all the features)</li>
-	<li>Structured Query Jowo Language is The cross platform an query programming language [file extension *.SQJL type Structured Query Jowo Language] (license must be purchased to activate)</li>
+	<li>Structured Query Jowo Language is The cross platform an query programming language [file extension *.SQJL type Structured Query Jowo Language] (license must be purchased to activate all the features)</li>
-	<li>JowoStyleSheet is programming language for a pattern core of computation style sheet programming language used for describing the presentation of JowoScript programming language [file extension *.JS3 type Jowo Style Sheet]</li>
+	<li>JowoStyleSheet is programming language for a pattern core of computation style sheet programming language used for describing the presentation of JowoScript programming language [file extension *.JS3 type Jowo Style Sheet] (license must be purchased to activate all the features)</li>
 </ol>
 </div>
 <br>